codefresh-io/docs.codefresh.io/_docs/runtime/managed-cluster.md

 Adding a managed cluster via Codefresh ensures that Codefresh applies the required RBAC resources (`ServiceAccount`, `ClusterRole` and `ClusterRoleBinding`) to the target cluster, creates a `Job` that updates the selected runtime with the information, registers the cluster in Argo CD as a managed cluster, and updates the platform with the new cluster information.

-### How to add a managed cluster with Codefresh CLI
+### Add a managed cluster with Codefresh CLI
 Add the external cluster to a provisioned runtime through the Codefresh CLI.
 Optionally, to first generate the YAML manifests, and then manually apply them, use the `dry-run` flag in the CLI.

 **Before you begin**

+Make sure:
-* Make sure your Git personal access token is valid and has the correct permissions
+* Your Git personal access token is valid and has the correct permissions
+* You have installed the latest version of the Codefresh CLI

 **How to**

-1. In the Codefresh UI, go to the [Runtimes](https://g.codefresh.io/2.0/account-settings/runtimes){:target="\_blank"} page.
+1. In the Codefresh UI, go to [Runtimes](https://g.codefresh.io/2.0/account-settings/runtimes){:target="\_blank"}.
 1. From either the **Topology** or **List** views, select the runtime to which to add the cluster.
 1. Topology View: Select {::nomarkdown}<img src="../../../images/icons/add-cluster.png" display=inline-block/>{:/}.
   List View: Select the **Managed Clusters** tab, and then select **+ Add Cluster**.
 1. In the Add Managed Cluster panel, copy and run the command:

-    `cf cluster add [--dry-run]`
+  `cf cluster add <runtime-name> [--dry-run]`
   where:
+  <runtime-name> is automatically populated by Codefresh in the command.
   `--dry-run` is optional, and required if you want to generate a list of YAML manifests that you can redirect and apply manually with `kubectl`.

    {% include
 	image.html